ind4mnl4t0r/PC-Detoxer-PrayerEdition/README.md

 **Q:** I can't find my City in the program update menu...
 **A:** *You can request for a new Country/City by filling this application [County/City request application](https://forms.gle/VWLVvrGecUNE6bTL8)*

+**Q:** I can't update, it's telling me to contect the developer, what should I do?
+**A:** *Please exit the program and start it again as Administrator!
+You only need to do this when you're updating the program!*

 **Q:** I found a bug.
 What should I do?
 **A:** *Please report the bug by filling this [Bug Report](https://forms.gle/DMdtgAswRPm6jgBv8) form*